cwoffenden/obj2buf/README.md

 When writing quick tests or graphics experiements there's often a need for mesh data without pulling in an asset importer or library.
 This tool takes a Wavefront `.obj` file and outputs raw mesh data ready for passing directly to `glBufferData()`, Metal's `newBufferWithBytes`, `wgpuQueueWriteBuffer()`, etc.

 This is mostly a wrapper around [meshoptimizer](//github.com/zeux/meshoptimizer), [fast_obj](//github.com/thisistherk/fast_obj) and [MikkTSpace](//github.com/mmikk/MikkTSpace).
 It reads in an `.obj` file and outputs an interleaved buffer (with optional [Zstandard](//github.com/facebook/zstd) compression).

+Work in progress: not all features are yet working 100%.
 ```
 Usage: obj2buf [-p|u|n|t|i type] [-s|sb] [-e|ez] [-b] [-o|l|z|a] in.obj [out.bin]
         -p vertex positions type